PCwqyy/PCLib/ReadMe.md

 - Add more styles for `TextBox` & `ProgressBar`
 ## 25v13a
 ### TUI
 - Add class system to `Element`.
-Now elements' style will culc with `Element.eleStyle` (which has highest priority) and style of each classes.
+Now elements' style will calc with `Element.eleStyle` (which has highest priority) and style of each classes.
+## 25v14a
+- Optimize project structure.
+- Fix misspellings.